Frequently Asked Questions about RCIA

-The weekly meetings will be held on Monday nights from 7 - 8:30 PM in the rectory of St. Ignatius Church (28 Commonwealth Ave); we meet in the conference room on the garden (basement) level.
+The weekly meetings will be held on Monday nights from 7 - 8:30 PM in the rectory of St. Ignatius Church (28 Commonwealth Ave).

 The weekly meetings will provide time for questions from participants, input on a specific topic, and discussion and preparation for the following Sunday's liturgy.
 These meetings also provide time for personal reflection, prayer and community-building with others who are on the faith journey.

 Please contact Ellen Modica in the Campus Ministry office.

 If you were baptized, you should be able to get a copy of your baptismal record (either a certificate or a letter from the pastor) from your church or congregation.
 Locating records can sometimes be difficult or time-consuming, so you should try to obtain these records as early in the process as possible.
 We must see these records to confirm your baptismal status before you’re received into the Church.
 If your church or congregation did not keep records or no longer exists, we can make other arrangements.
 The specifics of what records you need will be discussed at your initial meeting with the director.